iammanish17/tree-visualizer/README.md

 # tree-visualizer
-Plot trees using nodes and edges with re-rooting at any node and customizable colours. https://tree-visualizer.vercel.app/
+Plot trees by adding nodes and edges with re-rooting at any node and customizable colours.
+Try it [here!](https://tree-visualizer.vercel.app/)

 # Screenshot